 For our study, we chose to isolate the Gestalt principle of similarity because it translated the best to the dog vision system and would give us the clearest results when tested.
 We set up two targets on a touchscreen that were the same size and shape and varied their position.
 If our study dog favored color, then he would be able to discriminate when the circles changed position, and touch them in the correct order.
 If he favors shape, it will be more difficult for him to associate the command with the color.
 See the video below for the study in action.

-While we did not have time to repeat the study with multiple dogs, the results for this dog in particular were fascinating.
-Sky (the dog) seemed to more naturally cue on position: he would always check where the blue dot was previously when we moved it around the screen.
-When 3 circles were arranged in a line, he would perform a swiping motion, despite being trained for distinct taps, indicating that he perhaps perceived the circles as a pattern (the common fate Gestalt principle).
+While we did not have time to repeat the study with multiple dogs, the results for this dog, Sky, in particular were fascinating.
+Sky seemed to naturally cue on position: he would always check where the blue dot was previously when we moved it around the screen.
+When three circles were arranged in a line he would perform a swiping motion, despite being trained for distinct taps, indicating that he perhaps perceived the circles as a pattern (also known as the common fate Gestalt principle).